true-myth/true-myth/README.md

     As this second example suggests, the aim has been to support the most idiomatic approach for each style.
 This means that yes, you might find it a bit confusing if you're actively switching between the two of them.
 (Why would you do that?!?)

--   Using the library with TypeScript or Flow will *just work* and will provide you with considerable safety out of the box.
+-   Using the library with TypeScript will *just work* and will provide you with considerable safety out of the box.
 Using it with JavaScript will work just fine, but there is no runtime checking, and you're responsible to make sure you don't `unwrap()` a `Maybe` without checking that it's safe to do so.

--   Since this is a TypeScript-first (and Flow-second!) library, we intentionally leave out any runtime type checking.
+-   Since this is a TypeScript-first library, we intentionally leave out any runtime type checking.
 As such, you *should* make use of the type systems if you want the benefits of the system.
 Many of the functions simply assume that the types are checked, and *will* error if you pass in items of the wrong type.

     For example, if you pass a non-`Maybe` instance to many functions, they will simply fail – even the basic helpers like `isJust` and `isNothing`.
-These assumptions have been made precisely *because* this is a TypeScript- and Flow-first library.
-(See the discussion below comparing True Myth to Folktale and Sanctuary if you aren't using TypeScript or Flow and need runtime checking.)
+These assumptions have been made precisely *because* this is a TypeScript-first library.
+(See the discussion below comparing True Myth to Folktale and Sanctuary if you aren't using TypeScript and need runtime checking.)

 The overarching themes are flexibility and approachability.